omarsmak/kafka-consumer-lag-monitoring/README.md

 * The tool is also available as **maven package** in case you want to be embedded it into your application.

 ## Changelog
+#### 0.1.1
+- Issue #29: Publish the artifacts in Maven Central instead of bintray
+- Update Kafka clients to version `2.8.0`.
 #### 0.1.0
 **Major Release:**
 - Issue #27: Refactor the client in order to minimize the usage of dependencies and remove any reflections.